-New treatments may have been approved since this book was printed.
-Check www.LLS.org/DrugUpdates or call (800) 955-4572.
 Lowering High White Blood Cell Counts.
 Some patients with CML have a very high white blood cell (WBC) count, which is discovered during diagnostic testing.
 An elevated WBC count can sometimes impair blood flow to the brain, lungs, eyes and other areas of the body.
 Even if the diagnosis of CML has not been confirmed, it can be important to lower the WBC count quickly.

 - Hydroxyurea (Hydrea®) is sometimes given to rapidly lower a very high WBC count, until a suspected CML diagnosis can be confirmed.
-Hydroxyurea is taken orally as a capsule.
-Hydroxyurea can help reduce the size of the spleen.
-Once a diagnosis of CML is confirmed, doctors usually start TKI therapy and discontinue hydroxyurea. - "Leukapheresis" is a procedure that uses a machine (similar to a dialysis machine) to remove white blood cells from the blood.
-It is used to lower WBC counts immediately in all patients who have a dangerously high WBC count.
-It is also used to lower WBC counts in female patients diagnosed with chronic phase CML during the first months of pregnancy, when other treatments may be harmful to fetal development.
-See Fertility, Pregnancy and TKIs on page 38.
+Hydroxyurea is taken orally as a capsule and can help reduce the size of the spleen.
+Once a diagnosis of CML is confirmed, doctors usually start TKI therapy and discontinue hydroxyurea. - "Leukapheresis" is a procedure that uses a machine (similar to a dialysis machine) to remove white blood cells (WBCs) from the blood.
+This can lower WBC counts immediately in all patients who have a dangerously high WBC count that causes symptoms of increased blood flow, including confusion or shortness of breath.
+It may also be used to lower WBC counts in female patients diagnosed with chronic phase CML during the first months of pregnancy, when other treatments may be harmful to fetal development.
+See Fertility, Pregnancy and TKIs on page 40.

 Tyrosine Kinase Inhibitor Therapy.
 Tyrosine kinase inhibitors (TKIs) are a type of targeted therapy taken orally as pills.
 Targeted therapies identify and attack specific types of cancer cells while causing less damage to normal cells than conventional treatments.
-In CML, TKIs target the abnormal BCR-ABL1 protein that causes uncontrolled CML cell growth and block this abnormal protein's ability to function, causing the CML cells to die.
+In CML, TKIs target the abnormal BCR::ABL1 protein that causes uncontrolled CML cell growth and block the ability of BCR::ABL1 to function, causing the CML (cancer) cells to die.